ninest/NSR/src/content/articles/basic-military-training.md

 - Refill your canteen whenever you have the chance.

 ### Shellscrape
 Day 2 is shellscrape-digging day.
-It's gonna be tough, but don't slack or give up, or they'll make you redig.
+It's gonna be tough, but don't slack or give up, or they'll make you re-dig.

 - Use your feet to push the ET blade deeper into the group, then pull our more dirt to dig faster.
 - Lay out your gortex if you don't want to sleep on the muddy ground.